 Luna Shamsuddoha, Founder and Chairman, Dohatec New Media

-Farhana Rahman, CEO and Chairperson, Upload Yourself Systems Ltd
+Farhana Rahman, CEO, and Chairperson, Upload Yourself Systems Ltd

-Originally coming from a health sector background, Nutrition sector to be exact, Farhana Rahman realized in early 2003 that there were more and more opportunities in the IT sector.
+Originally coming from a health sector background, the Nutrition sector to be exact, Farhana Rahman realized in early 2003 that there were more and more opportunities in the IT sector.
 So she became interested in it and took herself a degree in Graphics and Web Development.
 When she graduated, she easily found a position as a Graphic Consultant in a Bangladeshi company.
 However, she always wanted to start her own company and was always actively making connections with clients, and technology people.

 Sonia Bashir Kabir, Managing Director, Microsoft, Bangladesh

-Prior to working for Microsoft, Sonia co-founded Syntec, an IT firm, and also served as the country manager of Dell Bangladesh, the director of business development for South East Asian emerging markets at Microsoft and the chief operating officer for Aamra Technologies.
+Prior to working for Microsoft, Sonia co-founded Syntec, an IT firm, and also served as the country manager of Dell Bangladesh, the director of business development for South East Asian emerging markets at Microsoft, and the chief operating officer for Aamra Technologies.

 Sonia has an astounding body of work.
 She is educated and trained in Silicon Valley and lived in Northern California for 20 years.
-After completing MBA, she worked in Silicon Valley for Fortune 100 companies, such as Sun Microsystems & Oracle, for start-ups and in the financial district.
+After completing her MBA, she worked in Silicon Valley for Fortune 100 companies, such as Sun Microsystems & Oracle, for start-ups and in the financial district.